joeyology/taleno-digital/src/pages/blog/entrepreneurial-mindset.md

 ### Application

-However, the idea is great I just need to find out how to apply it.
+The idea is great however, I just need to find out how to apply it.
 Since I can't do this at work effectively, why not try to be an entrepreneur myself?
 No psychology needed.
-Just real.
-So I can be able to gain an entrepreneurial mindset.
+Just pure reality.

 Hence, that's how [taleno.digital](https://taleno.digital/) is born. 🚀